 However, you need to pick an ETF from a limited choice of 200 or so.
 If the investment you want to make isn’t on this list, you’ll have to pay $3.95 or £3.95 for ETFs listed in the US or Europe, respectively.
 The exchange will determine how other regions are.
 We especially appreciate Fineco’s auto investment option.

 This enables you to make a set monthly investment into your preferred ETF of a defined amount (minimum £50).
 You will only pay a flat monthly charge of £2.95 when you invest in this way.
 You are protected by the FSCS in addition to being approved and regulated by the FCA, which oversees Fineco Bank’s safety measures.

 Step 2: Open an Account

 Step 2: Verify your account

-Step 3: Make the first deposit
+Step 3: Make the deposit

-Step 4: Choose the ETF of your choice and invest.
+Step 4: Select the ETF and invest

 What is an ETF?

-How do I choose an ETF?
+How should I choose an ETF?

 Your risk tolerance will determine the ETF you choose, as it does with all financial investments.
 The name of the entity that issued an ETF must be known to you.
 In the end, it’s crucial to comprehend the fees, unpaid debts, dividends, and taxation related to ETFs.